cgosiak/AirlineFinalProject/README.md

 	-Print Upcoming Flights
 	-Print a List of Passengers on a Flight
 	Will polish methods later!
 Also, I must note the being able to print the list of passengers to a flight also is the method I will use to print all passengers at the airport!
 Thus there is no need to keep track of an full list of all passengers at the airport, we would just make that list dynamically.

+(11/25/2015 - 2:14  PM)(Caleb G.)
+	Added running program, with user selection tool menus!
+Some options still need to be added!